ouyi/kafka-flink-demo/README.md

 # kafka-flink-demo

-A demo application based on Kafka and Flink
+A demo application implementing the Kappa architecture, based on Kafka, Flink, and ELK.

 Project was initialized using the Maven archetype [flink-quickstart-java](https://ci.apache.org/projects/flink/flink-docs-release-1.7/dev/projectsetup/java_api_quickstart.html).